masibw/goppa/README.md

 | previous | p     | previous test output file.(with go test -v option)        | None    |
 | current  | c     | current test output file.(created with go test -v option) | None    |
 | border   | b     | how many times slower than before to be detected.         | 1.5     |
-- When a pull request is created, a test is performed, and then the results are compared using goppa.
-- When the pull request is merged, run the test again.
-(Because the hash of the latest commit will change)